bitboom/middleware/README.md

+Project ViST is inspired by [osquery](https://osquery.io/).
+osquery views operating system as table from the perspective of the system administrator.

+We view operating system as table from the perspective of the system programmar.
+We want to provide them more compact and more efficient library from this different perspective.

 # ViST, Virtual Security Table
 ViST(Virtual Security Table) is a security monitoring framework using SQL query.
 - Provides APIs for monitoring and controlling security resources.